complex-gmbh/php-zend2rocket-rector/README.md

 ```
 vendor/bin/rector process application/B2B/controllers/ -c vendor/complex/php-zend2rocket-rector/config/zend2rocket-controller.yaml -n
 ```
+remove `-n` parameter to disable dry-run.
+Attention: files get modified

 ### Manual work after execution

 - check for return statement warnings in console output.
 Each one has to be adressed manually.
-The dev has to decide wether to replace the ``return`` with `return $this->currentZendViewResult();` or leave them as they are
+The dev has to decide wether to replace the `return` with `return $this->currentZendViewResult();` or leave them as they are.
+Rector already inserted a new return-statement at the end of the method.
+This might be wrong or resulted in dead code because of a double return and should possibly be removed.
 - do the necessary manual steps //TODO
 - check git diff carefully before committing